kazisean/ffmpeg-video-trim/README.md

 #
-If you need help please feel free to create a pull requests This is my first program written in python sorry if its hardcoded <3
+If you need help please feel free to create a pull requests.
+This is my first program written in python sorry if its hardcoded <3